 Another possibility is a joint VA loan between the veteran parent and their child.

-In this scenario, the veteran uses their VA loan entitlement, the child is added as a co-borrower, and both parties are responsible for the mortgage.
+In this scenario, the veteran uses their VA borrower’s entitlement to apply for VA financing, the child is added as a co-borrower, and both parties are responsible for the mortgage.
 This arrangement can be helpful if the child needs help qualifying for a mortgage or if both parties plan to live in the home.

 Considerations and Limitations of a Joint VA Loan